IRL2/nanover-server-py/paper/paper.md

 To achieve quantitative iMD, the server adopts the following blueprint between the publishing of each frame:

-  1) Perform _n_ simulation steps using all existing iMD forces and energies
+  1) Perform _n_ simulation steps, applying the iMD forces calculated during the previous iteration

-  2) Calculate all current iMD forces and energies applied to the system given its current configuration, passing this information to the simulation engine&mdash;these forces will be applied for the next _n_ simulation steps
+  2) Calculate all current iMD forces applied to the system given its current configuration, passing this information to the simulation engine&mdash;these forces will be applied for the next _n_ simulation steps

-  3) Compile the data describing the current state of the system (including the iMD forces and energies calculated in step 2) into a frame and publish to the connected client(s)
+  3) Compile the data describing the current state of the system (including the iMD forces calculated in step 2) into a frame and publish to the connected client(s)

 <!---
 - Replace/support with figure?